auburn-research-computing/.auhpc/README.md

 # auhpc-tools

-A collection of functions and data sources for hpc workloads, build environments, and automation.
+A collection of functions and metadata for hpc workloads, build environments, and automation.